ErmiasCode/ErmiasCode/README.md

-## Fullstack Web Developer | Passionate about Crafting Digital Experiences
+## Fullstack Web & App Developer | Passionate about Crafting Digital Experiences

 👋 Hi there, welcome to my GitHub!
 I'm a passionate Fullstack Web & App Developer from Germany and dedicated to crafting exceptional digital experiences.